Milstead

 Milstead is a village and civil parish in the borough of Swale in Kent, England.
 It is surrounded by the villages of Frinsted, Wichling, Doddington and Lynsted in Kent, England.
-It is the southernmost parish in the Sittingbourne area, it is approximately 3 mi from Sittingbourne town centre.
-Just past the M2 motorway.
+It is the southernmost parish in the Sittingbourne area, and is approximately 3 mi from Sittingbourne town centre, just south of the M2 motorway.

-According to Edward Hasted in 1798, the parish is but small, containing about 800 acre of land, of which about 50 acre acres are woodland.
-He also refers to it as 'Milsted'.
+According to Edward Hasted in 1798, "the parish is but small, containing about 800 acre of land, of which about 50 acre acres are woodland."
+He refers to it as 'Milsted'.

 The parish was under the dominion of the Manor of Milton Regis in the reign of Edward I.

 In 1870-72, according to John Marius Wilson's Imperial Gazetteer of England and Wales, the parish comprised 1,216 acre.
 Its population was 245 and it had 43 houses.

 Within the village is the Grade II listed Church of St Mary and the Holy Cross, within the diocese of Canterbury, and deanery of Sittingborne.